“Art of Falling” release date September 2018

 “Long Night Moon” release date October 2019

-Katie Barbato is currently in the studio working on her 10th album “The Trail of Us”.
+Katie Barbato is gearing up for her 10th album “The Trail of Us”.
 The album will feature 14 tracks with production and engineering by multi-instrumentalist Brett William Kull (Grey Eye Glances, Echolyn).
-Katie is a three-time finalist in the International Songwriting Competition.
+Katie is a four-time finalist in the International Songwriting Competition and a finalist in the Unsigned Only Competition.
 She has performed at the Philadelphia Folk Festival, and she is a regularly featured artist on WXPN, the University of Pennsylvania’s public radio station.
 In addition to releasing her own music, Barbato composes music for TV and film, such as the theme she wrote for the movie Sugar, starring Shenae Grimes and Marshall Allman.
-Her song “Magical Ending” was recently featured in the Netflix drama “Yankee”, the MTV series “Busch Family Brewed”, and several of her songs have been featured on the Australian television show “Neighbours”.
+Her song “Magical Ending” was recently featured in the Netflix hit dramas “Virgin River” and “Yankee”, the MTV series “Busch Family Brewed”, and several of her songs have been featured on the Australian hit television show “Neighbours”.

 Katie has shared the stage with Lucy Wainwright Roche, Mutlu, Shawn Mullins, Melissa Ferrick, Deb Talan and Steve Tannen, Citizen Cope with Meshell Ndegeocello, Ginger Coyle, Liz Longley, Danielle Miraglia, Rise Twain, Darlingside, Mckain Lakey, and Liz Cooper and the Stampede.